RoseTheFlower/UltrawideIndex/README.md

 * [Download page and instructions](/../../releases/tag/valfaris)

-# Pop.
-Love.
-Panic!
-The OFK Story ultrawide
+# We Are OFK ultrawide
 ![](/screenshots/WeAreOFK.webp)
 ![GitHub release (by tag)](https://img.shields.io/github/downloads/RoseTheFlower/UltrawideIndex/weareofk/total?label=downloads&style=flat-square)

-The mod for the game also known as We Are OFK offers many fixes made to enable it to support ultrawide resolutions without black bars.
+The mod for the game offers many fixes made to enable it to support ultrawide resolutions without black bars.
 It also unlocks the FPS from 30.

 * [Download page and instructions](/../../releases/tag/weareofk)